romulofranco/ecommerce/README.md

 # eCommerce Sample BackEnd
-This is a e-Commerce REST API Sample by using Spring Boot API
+This is an e-Commerce REST API Sample by using Spring Boot API

 #### Prerequisites
 - [OpenJDK 8]